-- Work with the Headteacher, SEN Governor to determine the strategic development of the SEN policy and provision in the school. - Have day-to-day responsibility for the operation of this SEN policy and the co-ordination of specific provision made to support individual pupils with SEN, including those who have EHC plans. - Provide professional guidance to colleagues and work with staff, parents, and other agencies to ensure that pupils with SEN receive appropriate support and high quality teaching. - · Advise on the graduated approach to providing SEN support. - Be the point of contact for external agencies, especially the local authority and its support services. - Liaise with Nursery providers and any potential next providers of education to ensure pupils and their parents are informed about options and a smooth transition is planned. - Work with the Headteacher and governing board to ensure that the school meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements. - Ensure the school keeps the records of all pupils with SEN up to date. - Liaise regularly with the Assistant SENCO and SEN Support across the Trust Primary Schools. - Co-ordination of all support for students with special educational needs and/or disabilities. - Ensuring that all staff are aware of each student's individual needs and/or conditions and the specific adjustments required to enable them to be included and make progress.
-Providing support and advice so all SEND children reach their potential. - Organising training for staff to ensure that they are aware of and confident in meeting the needs of all SEND students.
+- → Work with the Headteacher, SEND Governor to determine the strategic development of the SEND policy and provision in the school. - → Have day-to-day responsibility for the operation of this SEND policy and the co-ordination of specific provision made to support individual pupils with SEND, including those who have Educational Health and Care plans. - → Provide professional guidance to colleagues and work with staff, parents, and other agencies to ensure that pupils with SEND receive appropriate support and high quality teaching. - → Advise on the graduated approach to providing SEND support. - → Be the point of contact for external agencies, especially the local authority and its support services. - → Liaise with Nursery providers and any potential next providers of education to ensure pupils and their parents are informed about options and a smooth transition is planned. - → Work with the Headteacher and governing board to ensure that the school meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements. - → Ensure the school keeps the records of all pupils with SEND up to date. - → Liaise regularly with the Assistant SENDCo and SEND Support across the Trust Primary Schools. - → Co-ordination of all support for students with special educational needs and/or disabilities. - → Ensuring that all staff are aware of each student's individual needs and/or conditions and the specific adjustments required to enable them to be included and make progress.
+Providing support and advice so all SEND children reach their potential. - → Organising training for staff to ensure that they are aware of and confident in meeting the needs of all SEND students.

-Responsibilities: Teaching staff
+Responsibilities: Teaching Staff

+In our school the class teacher is recommended as the first point of contact for parental concerns.
 Each class teacher is a Teacher of SEND and they are responsible for:

-- The progress and development of every pupil in their class. - Working closely with any teaching assistants or specialist staff to plan, differentiate and assess the impact of support and interventions and how they can be linked to classroom teaching. - Working with the SENCO to review each pupil's progress and development and decide on any changes to provision. - Ensuring they follow this SEND policy. - As with all children, we have high aspirations and celebrate the educational and personal achievements of SEND children. - Ensure entry to examinations for SEND children. - Be familiar with the SEND Code of Practice and respond appropriately to requests for information, to support the completion of referrals and other documentation needed, as part of review meetings. - Liaise with the SENCo or Assistant SENCo where a child is experiencing difficulty. - Provide a record of a child's progress towards their individual targets on an IEP (Individual Education Plan) or a Pupil Passport.
+- → The progress and development of every pupil in their class. - → Working closely with any teaching assistants or specialist staff to plan, differentiate and assess the impact of support and interventions and how they can be linked to classroom teaching. - → Working with the SENCO to review each pupil's progress and development and decide on any changes to provision. - → Ensuring they follow this SEND policy. - → As with all children, we have high aspirations and celebrate the educational and personal achievements of SEND children. - → Ensure entry to examinations for SEND children. - → Be familiar with the SEND Code of Practice and respond appropriately to requests for information, to support the completion of referrals and other documentation needed, as part of review meetings. - → Liaise with the SENCo or Assistant SENCo where a child is experiencing difficulty. - → Provide a record of a child's progress towards their individual targets on an IEP (Individual Education Plan) or a Pupil Passport.
 Children with an EHCP have a different IEP which links directly to the outcomes in their EHCP which may also have additional specific targets.
-These are reviewed termly with the child and parent /carer, for IEP and the class teacher. - •Through Quality First Teaching, Plan appropriately challenging/scaffolded up activities that stimulate a life long love of learning and develops knowledge, understanding, resilience and ambition.
-This approach also enables all SEND children to have access to the same curriculum content and learning objectives as their peers. - •Provide resources that are additional and different from those provided as part of the school's usual differentiated curriculum.

-Live mark so that children have immediate feedback and encouragement towards improving their work.
-Teachers and TA's use Blooms Taxonomy to help develop positive critical thought processes through questioning and metacognition.
+These are reviewed termly with the child and parent /carer, for IEP and the class teacher. - → Through Quality First Teaching, Plan appropriately challenging/scaffolded up activities that stimulate a life long love of learning and develops knowledge, understanding, resilience and ambition.
+This approach also enables all SEND children to have access to the same curriculum content and learning objectives as their peers. - → Provide resources that are additional and different from those provided as part of the school's usual differentiated curriculum.
+Live mark so that children have immediate feedback and encouragement towards improving their work. - → Teachers and Teaching Assistant's use Bloom's Taxonomy to help develop positive critical thought processes through questioning and metacognition.

-Responsibilities: Student and Home
+Responsibilities: Student & Home